Hacking physics from the back of a napkin

 Exercise 16 (equipartition and air time).
 People often say that “temperature is just atomic motion”.
 This is shorthand for “temperature is just average kinetic energy per particle”, which we write as

-(a) Show that if the particles have mass $m$, the average speed is
+(a) Show that if the particles have mass

 4.3.
 Rainy day dilemma